• Skip to primary navigation

 • Add the first layer of parāoa (bread) on to a board and divide the cheese mixture between them.
 Spread out the mixture evenly.

-• Top them with the puka kōpiro (sauerkraut) and another slice of parāoa (bread).
+• Top each one with the puka kōpiro (sauerkraut) and another slice of parāoa (bread).

 I like to spread pata (butter) on to the top of each toasted sandwich but kei a koe te tikanga (it is up to you).